nocklebeast/HKJC-Jockey-Challenge/README.md

 • The program should be using a superfecta (quartet) model instead of a trifecta (tierce) model in order to break ties with the number of 4th place finishes.
 But I think these tie breakers are fairly rare (maybe 1% of jockey challenges), so maybe not worth the effort.

 • As always, a more accurate trifecta model would result in a more predictive Monte Carlo simulation.

-• Should include path to odds directory in race parameters file.
+May include an option for reading in an alternative trifecta chance file in the future.

 Sample output: